KULeuven-Diepenbeek/osc-course/content/ch1-c/structs-labs.md

 Tips:

 1. You will need to loop through all orcs and take two elements out of the array to pit them against each other.
 Reassign `Orc winner = army[0]` with the result of the `fight()` function, within the loop.
+2. If both orcs survive, the first one wins.

 ### 4. Building with Makefiles